 If you’re already stopping at the world-renowned Widzin Kwah Canyon to watch our skilled fishermen in action, we encourage you to come up the hillside stairs to the Museum where you can enjoy a guided tour and complimentary cup of coffee.
 Come and get to know the Witsuwit’en

-Come get to know the Witsuwit’en nation and community of Moricetown at our RV Site and Interpretive Centre and like us on Facebook.
+First Nations people and the ancient community of Witset at our RV Park and Museum and like us on Facebook.

 - Family Rate: $20